 According to Portuguese author and screenwriter João Nunes, Suso Cecchi d’Amico came up with the term scaletta ("outline," or literally, "little ladder" or "little staircase") to describe the steps the protagonist must take to reach the end of the story.

 In the clip below (in Italian), Cecchi D’Amico explains she was a fan of MGM star Ramon Novarro, and talks about working with Luchino Visconti ("very handsome, very fascinating") and L’onorevole Angelina, Bellissima, and The Passionate Thief star Anna Magnani ("sometimes I wanted to kill her; she could be unbearable").
-(Addendum: The video has been removed.)
+(Update: The video has been removed.)

 Suso Cecchi d’Amico’s funeral will be held on Monday, Aug.
 2, at Rome’s Church of Santa Maria del Popolo.